-The Open University in Republic of Ireland provides supported open learning to students across the length and breadth of the country.
+The Open University provides supported open learning to students across the length and breadth of Ireland.
 Our flexible programmes and wide range of qualifications enable learners to choose a study route that best suits them.

 Deirdre graduated with a BSc in Psychology in 2013.
 After studying Psychology part-time at a college where she had to travel two hours to attend lectures, Deirdre spoke to a friend about The Open University.
 During her studies with the OU, the support Deirdre received from her family and husband was invaluable.
 Their encouragement kept her motivated.